HL7/Vulcan-schedule-ig/input/pagecontent/cdisc-odm.md

 ### Alignment between the CDISC Operational Data Model (ODM) and the FHIR SoA Model

 The CDISC Operational Data Model (ODM) structure is a common model for representing defined, planned and performed activities in Clinical Data Management Systems (CDMS, EDC, etc.) and Clinical Trial Management Systems (CTMS).
-It is the de facto standard for exchanging data and metadata between clinical data management systems.
+It is the de-facto standard for exchanging data and metadata between clinical data management systems.

-Having a standard alignment between the ODM and FHIR will enable rapid and reproducible system builds using standardised interfaces.
+Having a standard alignment between the ODM and FHIR enables rapid and reproducible system builds using standardised interfaces.
 Whether the initial study design is developed in the ODM/XML formats or using FHIR Resources, each EHR system should then be able to use the study design as part of study start up activities by a Study Builder.
 There will need to be some augmentation of the process to make best use of transportable concepts (e.g., test codes, procedure codes, etc.) but it is hoped the work here will be able to be used as a core implementation model.

+We present this illustration of the alignment between core concepts used in ODM and the SoA implementation using FHIR.
+This is primarily for informational purposes only; the decision regarding messaging between systems should support the best possible standard that supports outcomes based on strong semantic alignment.
+In the case of healthcare systems this would be FHIR, in the case of Clinical Trial Management Systems ODM is a candidate.

+The Vulcan Interoperability Bridge[^1] event showed that FHIR can also be used for Sponsor-Sponsor, Sponsor-Site, etc communication.

 #### CDISC Operational Data Model (ODM)